Your preferences have been updated.

 The boutique hotel’s signature patios, barbecue grills and hammocks feature in every casita, as well as large living spaces and fully-equipped modern kitchens and kitchenettes.
 The project has also extended the outdoor seating area for reading and relaxation.

-Aruba’s next new hotel will be the Secrets Baby Beach Resort and Spa, scheduled to open towards the end of next year and for which AM Resorts has just secured the brand management contract.
+The next new hotel in Aruba will be the Secrets Baby Beach Resort and Spa, scheduled to open towards the end of next year and for which AM Resorts has just secured the brand management contract.

 This means the 600-room property will be the first Secrets-branded property for Aruba.
 AM Resorts, a leading North American hospitality management companies, is already preparing for the opening of new properties in Curaçao and St Martin.